Exploring properties of long-lived particles in inelastic dark matter models at Belle II

-Finally, we use the most aggressive integrated luminosity with $ 50~{\rm ab}^{-1} $ for event selections in Table~\ref{Tab:selection} at Belle II for scalar and fermion inelastic DM models and predict the future bounds from $ e^{+}e^{-}\rightarrow\phi_1\phi_2 (\chi_1\chi_2) $ and $ e^{+}e^{-}\rightarrow\phi_1\phi_2 (\chi_1\chi_2)\gamma $ processes in Fig.~\ref{fig:summary1}.
+Finally, we use the most optimistic value of $ 50~{\rm ab}^{-1} $ for event selections in Table~\ref{Tab:selection} at Belle II for scalar and fermion inelastic DM models and predict the future bounds from $ e^{+}e^{-}\rightarrow\phi_1\phi_2 (\chi_1\chi_2) $ and $ e^{+}e^{-}\rightarrow\phi_1\phi_2 (\chi_1\chi_2)\gamma $ processes in Fig.~\ref{fig:summary1}.
 Notice the off-shell $Z^{\prime}$ production in the second process is also considered.
 Here we fix the parameters, $ \alpha_D = 0.1 $, $ m_{Z^{\prime}} = 3 M_{\phi_1,\chi_1} $ and $ \Delta_{\phi,\chi} = 0.1 M_{\phi_1,\chi_1} $, and apply $ 90\% $ C.L. contours which correspond to an upper limit of 2.3 events with the assumption of background-free.
 Notice constraints from model-independent LEP bound~\cite{Hook:2010tw} and BaBar mono-$\gamma$ bound~\cite{Lees:2017lec} are added for the comparison.
 We closely follow Ref.~\cite{Duerr:2019dmv} for the recasting of BaBar mono-$\gamma$ constraints in inelastic DM models.
+The correct relic abundance lines are also shown in Fig.~\ref{fig:summary1}.
+Here the dominant contribution comes from $\phi_1\phi_2 (\chi_1\chi_2)$ coannihilation process~\cite{Izaguirre:2015zva}.
+In our scenario, $\phi_1\phi_1 (\chi_1\chi_1)$ annihilation processes with dark Higgs boson or SM-like Higgs boson are either ignorable or kinematically forbidden.
 For $M_{\phi_1,\chi_1} < 0.4 $ GeV, even dilepton displaced vertex is located in our target regions, the lepton pair in the final state is too soft and collinear to pass the event selections in Table~\ref{Tab:selection}.
 On the contrary, for $M_{\phi_1,\chi_1} \gtrsim 4.9 $ GeV, the lepton pair in the final state becomes more energetic and well-separated, but dilepton displaced vertex is too short to reach our target regions and production cross sections are also highly suppressed.
 We find our results in the second process for fermion inelastic DM model are consistent with the ones in Ref.~\cite{Duerr:2019dmv} and we further include detector resolution effects in our analysis.
 Besides, we believe our results for the first process in both scalar and fermion inelastic DM models are first shown in the literature.
 Most importantly, the future bounds from the first process can be even stronger than the usual ones in the second process.